jhotmann/tasker-phone-modes/README.md

 doesn't use the same steps in multiple tasks.
 I have now also made it universal so that anyone can import my simple profiles and quickly get automating.

+See the technical details below and the examples from my own setup to help paint the full picture of how this framework can be beneficial to you.

 # Overview
 This framework monitors a variable `%Modes_Contexts` which contains a list of your current, active contexts i.e. if you are home, if you have headphones plugged in, if you are in a work meeting, etc. These contexts are up to you to think of and manage based on your needs.
 The framework looks at the configuration for these contexts and based on priorities and context types will determine what your current settings should be and sets them accordingly.
 Also when a context becomes active or inactive you can easily run other tasks or enable/disable other profiles accordingly.

 To activate a context, simply call the `AddToContext` task with the name of the context as the first parameter.
 The `ContextChanged` profile will pickup the change and read the configurations for all active contexts.
 Configuration file names should match the context names in Tasker i.e. if you have a context named `home`, the framework will look for a configuration file named `home.json` for its configuration.

 If multiple contexts are active, the framework does a few things to determine how the device settings should be set.
-Only the highest priority `primary` context (see the [configuration spec](#configuration-spec) section for a description of `primary` and `secondary` contexts) will be used.
+Only the highest priority `primary` context (see the [configuration spec](#configuration-spec) section for a description of `primary` vs `secondary` contexts) will be used.
 If there is a tie for highest priority, then the last to be activated will be used.
 All `secondary` contexts with a priority higher than the primary context will be used, and settings from higher priority contexts will take precidence over lower priority contexts if they change the same setting.
 Also, any `secondary` context's settings will take precidence over `primary` context's settings even if they share the same priority.

 **Supported Settings**
 Out of the box the following settings changes are supported: